 “Trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood, and untreated cause of human suffering”

-The Psychology of Conflict-Related and Other Trauma Specialization (sometimes referred to as the Psychological Trauma Specialization) offers two sub-specializations: a military/first responder track and a civilian track.
+The Psychology of Conflict-Related and Other Trauma Specialization (sometimes referred to as the Psychological Trauma Specialization) offers three subspecializations: Trauma Generalist; Military and First Responders; and Crisis and Disaster Response.

 Psychological trauma can occur when one has “experienced, witnessed, or was confronted with an event or events that involved actual or threatened death or serious injury, or a threat to the physical integrity of self or others” (American Psychiatric Association [DSM-IV-TR], 2000).
 Events can include natural disasters, accidents, abuse, physical injury, bullying, etc. Psychological trauma impacts one’s ability to cope or integrate memories or feelings related to that experience.
 The nervous system can be affected in addition to the psyche.